Certificate IV in Ageing Support

 For further information about this qualification, click here.

-Prior to the commencement of training a Pre-Training Review will be conducted
+To ensure this is the right course for you, prior to the commencement of training, a Pre-Training Review will be conducted.

-This starts with a telephone or personal meeting with our Training Manager who will provide comprehensive course information and answer your questions to ensure this is the right course for you before you enrol
+This starts with a conversation with our Training Manager who will provide comprehensive course information and answer your questions.

 Learners must be assessed as meeting the following criteria:

-Must be an Existing Worker in Aged Care, Community Care, Disability Support Services and/or Health Care OR
+Ideally be an Existing Worker in Aged Care, and/or Community Care, Health Care etc.

 Must not have a criminal conviction that will appear on the National Police Check

-Must have basic computing skills and access to a standard computer or laptop
+Have basic computing skills and access to a standard computer or laptop.

 Unique Student Identifier